FrancesCoronel/personal-website-v3/site/content/freelancing.md

 ---
-title: Freelancing 💎️
+title: Freelancing
-description: Services I offer.
+description: I work with clients of all backgrounds and offer a number of different services. 💎️
 image: https://i.imgur.com/hD3rQiK.jpg
 hideImage: true
 noComments: true